• HOME

 THE UNIVERSITY OF WISCONSIN - Milwaukee Wisconsin - 1983

-Keyboard virtuoso Melvin Rhyne lived in Milwaukee Wisconsin from 1980- 2000 before moving back to his native Indianapolis.
-Not only is he an incredible pianist, but Mel was a pioneer of the jazz organ, recording with Wes Montgomery in the 60's.
+Keyboard virtuoso Melvin Rhyne lived in Milwaukee Wisconsin from 1980 - 2000 before returning to his native Indianapolis.
+Not only was he an incredible pianist, Mel was a pioneer of the jazz organ, recording with Wes Montgomery in the 60's.
 Most recently he is breaking new ground with multiple keyboard performance.
 On his 1998 CD, TRACKS, with Jack, drummer Andy LoDuca, and trumpeter Jeff Pietrangelo.
-TRACKS is the only CD of Mr. Rhyne playing numerous electric keyboards simultaneously while creating incredible bass lines at the same time.
+Mr. Rhyne playing numerous keyboards simultaneously while creating incredible bass lines with his left hand.

 PictureL-R: Guitarists Manty Ellis, Bob DeBlay, Don Momblow, George Pritchett, bassist Skip Crumbey Bey, Jack Grassel, and drummer Dave Ruetz (not in picture).